 Here is revealed one potentially regrettable aspect of Skloot’s piece: by writing it as creative nonfiction, readers are tempted to place allegorical significance on the principal characters, and in doing so to perpetuate a dichotomy of educated white persons, such as Rebecca and many of the scientists depicted, and poor black persons, such as the Lacks family and the communities of Clover and Lackstown.

 Yet even in light of this potential issue, Skloot is doing valid and progressive work.
 After all, she is careful to bookend the work with statements and quotations affirming the humanity and reality of the cases depicted.
 Further, the scientific community is, as stated above, not portrayed as consistent or homogeneous, not even morally.
 This is clear in the move toward requiring informed consent, the debates on ethics in tissue culture, and the depictions of the medical community reprimanding one of its own for unethical patient treatments, as in the case of Bertil Björklund (132-133).
+(Side note: while not covered in this article, the notion that Skloot may herself be in an exploitative position relative to the Lacks family is discussed a couple of times in my article on Roddy Doyle’s The Woman Who Walked into Doors.)

 So, there is a persistent effort by Rebecca Skloot to present each seeming faction as an amalgam of individuals.
 But this fairness is not the last word of the book on the subject of where discussions should be heading.